Elma Muros SEA Games Heptathlon Queen

 The Philippines was not blessed with several remarkable female athletes in the 1980s.

-It can be said that depth is significant to help produce champions.
+And can say that depth is significant to help produce champions.

 There was Lydia De Vega, but there was also a supporting cast of female sprinters who were very good in their own right Ganosa, Sinoro, Lobos, Punelas-Carpio, Balatucan, Nolido.